Journalism and Media Ethics

 We are dedicated to helping media producers, journalists, product designers, members of the public, and critics develop ways to address pressing -- and persistent -- ethical dilemmas that continue to have wide-reaching consequences for us all.
 The Markkula Center for Applied Ethics is uniquely well-positioned to provide ethical frameworks to help stakeholders proactively identify and analyze normative questions from the early stages to later in delivery cycles, while at the same time enriching the ongoing debates in these spheres.

-This resource will provide guardrails for everyday news headlining for headline writers in newsrooms, including news editors, SEO specialists and social media editors.
+This applied ethics module, Guardrails for News Headlining, provides a set of three principles and related norms to propose a checklist for everyday news headlining.
+It is primarily targeted at all headline writers in newsrooms, including news editors, SEO specialists and social media editors.

 Subbu Vincent on Ethics and Broadcast News